activeviam/atoti-ui-migration/README.md

 # Atoti UI Migration

-A command line interface to migrate content that was saved in older versions of Atoti UI to be compatible with newer versions.
+A command line interface to migrate:

+- an Atoti UI application content that was saved in older versions of Atoti UI to be compatible with newer versions.
+- an Atoti jupyter notebook that was saved in older versions of Atoti.

 You need [NodeJS](https://nodejs.org/en/download/) to run it.

-## Usage
+## General usage

 Create a folder in your workspace.
 Here, we call it _"migration"_.
 Navigate to it.